 The CEA views wireless spectrum as a limited resource that fuels portable digital devices like laptops, e-readers, tablets and smartphones.

 "As anyone frustrated by dropped calls or slow data downloads knows, wireless spectrum is limited and is not being used efficiently enough to provide the connections consumers demand," the CEA said in a statement announcing the clock.
 "More spectrum cannot be created; so it is essential to responsibly utilize this resource."

 The FCC has engaged a bipartisan plan to use incentive auctions to migrate underutilized broadcast spectrum to broadband services.

 A voluntary incentive auction would enable interested television broadcasters to get paid for returning their underutilized spectrum.
 It is estimated the auctions alone would generate approximately $33 billion for the U.S. Treasury and allow the spectrum to be used for wireless broadband and other services, the CEA said.

 This estimate assumes all reclaimed spectrum is auctioned.

-opportunity to the U.S. economy is $7.6 billion each year that additional wireless spectrum is not made available for broadband purposes.
+According to the association, the calculated value of lost opportunity to the U.S. economy is $7.6 billion each year that additional wireless spectrum is not made available for broadband purposes.

 "Instead of engaging in productive dialogue, we've come to expect childish gimmicks and hysteria from our CEA friends.
 The facts are these: broadcasters gave back 108 MHz of spectrum less than two years ago, some of which has yet to be deployed.
 NAB has never opposed the notion of broadcasters voluntarily giving back additional spectrum, so long as non-volunteers are held harmless.
 Finally, we would suggest that CEA ask whether Alabamans who are crediting local television with saving their lives during tornado coverage last week whether TV spectrum is 'underutilized," the NAB said in a statement addressing the Crunch Clock Thursday.